Frequently Asked Questions

 4. Does MSC encourage parental involvement in school activities?

 We rely on the assistance of parents in many ways: holding fund raisers, chaperoning field trips, and reading to children.
-Our board of directors is composed of parents, and we have four standing parent committees to handle Marketing and Recruitment, Fundraising and Development, Building and Grounds, and Budget and Finance.
+We have four standing parent committees: Development, Marketing, Social, and Facilities.

 5. Do students have homework?

 Homework is part of the learning experience for elementary students.
 Younger students generally receive weekly homework involving reading, writing, math, and spelling.
 Older students complete daily work assignments not finished in class, write essays, and read nightly.

 6. Is writing an important part of MSC’s curriculum?

 Beginning with the very first week of school, elementary students spend time each week writing.
 As students progress through the program, writing requirements become more sophisticated.
 We expect first year students to write mini-reports on such subjects as vertebrates or continents, write poetry, or do free writing.
 One year the older students wrote and published a novel based on their research of South Carolina history.
 We have been especially pleased to have our students’ writing featured in The State newspaper, Richland Library publications, and other media.
 Many parents have expressed their appreciation of MSC’s attention to writing, saying that their children had more experience writing in elementary school than in middle or high school.